CodeChefVIT/chess-bot/README.md

 <p align="center"><a href="https://www.codechefvit.com" target="_blank"><img src="https://i.ibb.co/4J9LXxS/cclogo.png" width=160 title="CodeChef-VIT" alt="Codechef-VIT"></a>
 </p>

-<h2 align="center"> Project Title </h2>
+<h2 align="center"> PawnStar </h2>
 <br/>

-> This repository includes a chess engine, which has been inspired by engines such as Stockfish.
-This engine can be used to play against a human opponent or against another engine.
-The engine uses a combination of traditional chess algorithms and neural networks to evaluate positions and make moves.
-The chess engine uses the minimax algorithm with alpha-beta pruning to search for the best move.
-The evaluation function is based on a combination of piece values, pawn structure, and positional considerations.
-The depth of the search and the weights of the evaluation function can be configured in the files included in the repository.
+> This repository contains a chess engine using a mix of traditional algorithms and neural networks, employing minimax algorithm and alpha-beta pruning to search for the best move, and allowing for configuration of search depth and evaluation function weights.

 ---